HSV DNA (CSF)

 In rare cases, HSV causes more severe infections.
 These include encephalitis and meningitis.

 HSV can be passed from a pregnant woman to her fetus.
-At least half of newborns with a herpes infection will die.
+At least half of newborns with a herpes infection passed on in this way will die.
 Those who live often have acute illnesses that affect the brain and can also damage the eyes and nerves.

 You may have a miscarriage if your fetus gets herpes during early pregnancy.
 You should not give birth to a baby through your birth canal if it is actively infected with herpes.
 C-sections are recommended as an alternative.